 Risk management is at the core of achieving our strategy and delivering long-term value to shareholders.
-The Board, its committees and the executive team are actively engaged in setting the risk agenda, as well as managing both risks and opportunities to the Company.
+The Board, its committees, and the executive team are actively engaged in setting the risk agenda and managing risks and opportunities of the Company.
 The Company maintains a Risk Register as a part of the Board's fiduciary and oversight responsibilities.